Empower Your Practice

 2. What does the structure of a medical consultation look like?

-The structure of a medical consultation typically follows the RCGP consultation model, moving from the patient's perspective to the doctor's perspective.
+The structure of a medical consultation follows a logical flow from the patient's perspective to the clinician's perspective.
 It involves defining the problem, understanding the patient's ideas, concerns, and expectations, and then shared decision-making regarding the management plan.
-In notes, this translates to the GP consultation structure often documented using the SOAP format (Subjective, Objective, Assessment, Plan).
+In notes, this translates to the medical consultation report format most commonly documented using the SOAP structure (Subjective, Objective, Assessment, Plan).

-3. How do medical templates help with private practice billing?
+3. How do medical templates help with practice billing?

 Medical templates are the foundation of accurate billing.
-By using structured data entry with SNOMED CT coding integration, the software turns clinical notes into billable items instantly.
-When a clinician selects a diagnosis or procedure in the template, the corresponding code is attached to the patient's file.
-Medesk uses this data to automatically generate invoices, removing the need for manual data entry and significantly reducing billing errors and denied claims.
+By using structured data entry linked to CPT and ICD-10 codes, the software turns clinical notes into billable items instantly.
+When a clinician documents a diagnosis or procedure in the template, the corresponding codes are attached to the patient's file.
+Medesk uses this data to automatically generate claims, removing the need for manual data entry and significantly reducing billing errors and denied claims.

-4. What are the mandatory fields in a UK medical consultation note?
+4. What are the mandatory fields in a US medical consultation note?

-Under GMC good medical practice records guidance, mandatory fields include clear patient identification (Name, DOB), the date and time of the encounter, and the clinician's identity.
-Clinically, you must document the presenting complaint, the history of the complaint, examination findings (or observations), a working diagnosis or assessment, and the management plan.
+Under HIPAA and standard medico-legal requirements, mandatory fields include clear patient identification (name, DOB, MRN), the date and time of the encounter, and the clinician's identity and NPI.
+Clinically, you must document the presenting complaint, the history of the complaint, examination findings, a working diagnosis with an ICD-10 code, the management plan, and the relevant CPT code(s).
 Medesk templates enforce these mandatory fields to prevent incomplete records and ensure medico-legal legibility.

 EHR vs EMR: Key Differences & Advantages